dirakx1/MoneyOnTangle/README.md

 ### Infrastructure considerations

-Microservice oriented arquitecture on k8s (GCP or AWS). the microservices convert IOTA /to hardcurrency or hardcurrency to IOTA and connect to banks APIs
+* Microservice oriented arquitecture on k8s (GCP or AWS).
+* The microservices convert IOTA /to hardcurrency or hardcurrency to IOTA and connect to banks APIs